In this review, I compare two of the most popular types of cookware: stainless steel and cast iron.

-- Next, preheat your oven to 350 degrees Fahrenheit and place the pan, cooking side down, on a piece of foil on the oven rack.
+- Next, preheat your oven to 25 degrees Fahrenheit above the oil’s smoke point.
+Place the pan, cooking side down, on a piece of foil on the oven rack.

 - Finally, let it bake in the oven for an hour or two and let it cool down inside the oven.

-I dive deeper into these steps in this recent article.
+I dive deeper into these steps in this video.

 Keep temperatures stable:

 Avoid high flames or settings on your cooktop.
 Instead, heat the pan gradually.
 Start on low to medium and then ramp up based on what you are cooking.
 Also, refrain from rinsing a hot pan in cold water.